atrn/ici/ABOUT.md

-* anici
+# anici

-This is anici, a modified version of Tim Long's ICI language.
+This is anici, a programming language based on Tim Long's ICI language with additions and changes made for the purposes of supporting a distributed system known as "the worm farm".

+anici is a C-like interpretive language with dynamic types, memory management, error reporting, and other nicities afforded by the interpretive runtime environment. anici includes useful builtin data structures.

+## Overview

-See the CHANGES file for the full details of the changes but in summary anici is ICI with, or without, the following:
+See the CHANGES file for the full details of the changes but in summary anici is essentially ICI with the following changes,

-- changes some keywords for aesthetic reasons
+- anici uses different keywords or builtin function names in a number of places for aesthetic reasons,

-- incorporates various modules as standard parts of the environment:
+- anici incorporates a number of ICI modules as standard make for a richer programming environment,

-  str           extra string functions path sys net channel archive errno
+  str           extra string functions path          pathname manipulation sys           system calls net           network sockets channel       inter-thread channels archive       object serialization errno         error processing

 And as part of this anici is,

+- written using C++
 - 64-bit safe

+## anici features

-* anici object serialization
+### object serialization

 The goal of anici has always been to use ici as a language for mobile programs.
 This was acheived by adding a generic object